WRF-GC/documentation/docs/source/extra-diagnostics.rst

 - LAT_RANGE
 - levels

-For more information about ``History diagnostics``, please refer to `GEOS-Chem document<https://wiki.seas.harvard.edu/geos-chem/index.php/Overview_of_History_diagnostics>`_.
+For more information about ``History diagnostics``, please refer to the `GEOS-Chem documentation <https://wiki.seas.harvard.edu/geos-chem/index.php/Overview_of_History_diagnostics>`_.

 .. note::
 	``SpeciesConc`` collection in GEOS-Chem is still output through ``wrfout``, it is not available in ``HISTORY.rc``.
 Turning on this collection in ``HISTORY.rc`` may cause errors.

-For HEMCO diagnostics, we current only support ``instantaneous`` mode, for more information, please refer to `HEMCO diagnostics<https://hemco.readthedocs.io/en/stable/hco-ref-guide/diagnostics.html>`_.
+For HEMCO diagnostics, we current only support ``instantaneous`` mode, for more information, please refer to `HEMCO diagnostics <https://hemco.readthedocs.io/en/stable/hco-ref-guide/diagnostics.html>`_.

+Legacy (WRF-GC 2.0) diagnostics are still supported and can be output through ``wrfout``, although they are considerably more limited than the new functionality.

 For WRF-GC 2.0
 ----------------